-Last month was hectic, as well as an energetic month for me as I conducted educational camps in two of the major cities of Pakistan.
-Once again, I experienced that although people live in the diverse cultural and linguistic environment, still they value certain things in their life, which is common among us.
+Last month was a hectic and energetic month for me as I conducted educational camps in two of the major cities of Pakistan.
+Once again, I experienced that although people live in diverse cultural and linguistic environments, they still value certain things in their lives, which is common among us.
 Food and clothing are some of the things through which we can connect.
-Talking about connection, does it mean that feelings and emotions play an important role through which we interact with people?
-I found the answer when students normally share stuff with me that normally they don’t share it with anyone.
-I experienced the same when I interacted my students on these camps.
-It means even though I was completely stranger to them moments ago, they still believe and trust me enough that they can share their issues, confusions and even fears with me.
+Talking about connection, does it mean that feelings and emotions play an essential role in interacting with people?
+When students usually share something with me, they feel relaxed and secure.
+I experienced the same when I interacted with my students on these camps.
+It means even though I was utterly stranger to them moments ago, they still believe and trust me enough that they can share their issues, confusions and even fears with me.
 The term which I was searching for this phenomenon was ‘Empathy’.

 Empathy is the ability to share and understand the emotions of others.
 It is a construct of multiple components, each of which is associated with its brain network.
 There are three ways of looking at empathy.
 First, there is affective empathy.
 This is the ability to share the emotions of others.
-For example, people who show a strong primitive reaction when watching a scary movie, they fall in effective empathy stage.
-They feel scared or feel others’ pain strongly within themselves when seeing others scared or in pain.
+For example, people who show a strong primitive reaction when watching a scary movie fall in the practical empathy stage.
+They feel scared or feel others’ pain firmly within themselves when seeing others scared or in pain.
 Another type is cognitive empathy.
 It is the ability to understand the emotions of others.

-A good example is a psychologist who understands the emotions of the client rationally but does not necessarily share the emotions of the client in a visceral sense.
+A good example is a psychologist who understands the client’s emotions rationally but does not necessarily share the client’s feelings in a visceral sense.
 Finally, there’s emotional regulation.
 This refers to the ability to regulate one’s emotions.
 For example, surgeons need to control their emotions when operating on a patient.

-Empathy is also different from sympathy, which involves feeling concern for the suffering of another person and a desire to help.
+Empathy is also different from sympathy, which involves feeling concern for another person’s suffering and a desire to help.
 Many researchers claim that psychopaths don’t empathise.
 However, this is not always the case.
-Psychopathy is enabled by good cognitive empathic abilities you need to understand what your victim is feeling when you are torturing them.
+Psychopathy is enabled by good cognitive empathic abilities where you need to understand what your victim is feeling when torturing them.
 What psychopaths typically lack is sympathy.
 They know the other person is suffering, but they just don’t care.

 Why do we need Empathy in our lives?

-Empathy is important because it helps us understand how others are feeling so we can respond appropriately to the situation.
+Empathy is crucial because it helps us understand how others are feeling to respond appropriately to the situation.
 It is typically associated with social behaviour, and there is lots of research showing that greater empathy leads to more helping behaviour.
 However, this is not always the case.
-Empathy can also inhibit social action or even lead to amoral behaviour.
+Compassion can also inhibit social action or even lead to amoral behaviour.
 For example, someone who sees a car accident and is overwhelmed by emotions witnessing the victim in severe pain might be less likely to help that person.